YajatMittal/Calculator/README.md

 # Calculator
-This calculator can be used for multiplication, division, addition and subtraction.
-This project was built with Python
+This is a calculator I build using Python, and these are the following operations it can do; multiplication, division, addition and subtraction.